jamesguerrier/jamesguerrier/README.md

 ### Hi there 👋

+---
+> If we pull together and commit ourselves, then we can push through anything.

-I'm currently learn web development on freecodecamp and the Odinproject I'm looking to colaborate on any opensourse projects you can reach me at jamesguerrier72@gmail.com
+- I'm currently learn web development on freecodecamp and the Odinproject
+- I'm looking to colaborate on any opensourse projects
+- You can reach me at jamesguerrier72@gmail.com

 <details>
 <summary>My top languages</summary>